Jan Kagie

 Jan Kagie (1907 in The Hague – 1991 in Amsterdam) was a Dutch painter.

-He became a pupil of his father, Johannes Leonardus Kagie.
-He traveled with Anton Heyboer to France in 1947.
+He became a pupil of his father, Johannes Leonardus Kagie and traveled with Anton Heyboer to France in 1947.
 Kagie won an Arti medal in 1984 and became a member of Arti et Amicitiae during the years 1969–1984.
+His paintings consisted of figurative art, landscapes, interiors, still lifes and abstract art.